claresudbery/clare-wiki-ably/pages/coding/tools/visual-studio-code.md

 ## Troubleshooting

+### Large chunks of your doc are suddenly in strikethrough

+- This was an issue in Visual Studio Code Insiders in July '24
+- It only happened in `clare-wiki` files - seemed to be caused by the Jekyl metadata at the top of each file
+  - Probably the `---` section at the very top of the file
+- Workaround is to press Enter at the very top pf the file to add an empty line

+### Finding useful tools / utils

+Cmd + Shift + P then type the name of the thing you're looking for

 ### If your embedded links stop being colour-coded and having clickable links

 - This happens if you have double-indented sub-list items without a parent